-Note: Does not include Capella and Walden.
+Note: Does not include high school students \Includes Capella and Walden University: online only institutions with national enrollment

 Minnesota residents comprise the majority of students at Minnesota institutions.

 Four-year colleges have higher percentages of younger undergraduates enrolled full-time than two-year colleges.